THE BORDERS ROAD RUNNING LEAGUE

 The League races are an opportunity for runners at all levels to compete on a regular basis, a chance to test yourself against runners from other clubs at a similar level, improving performance in an affordable but challenging arena, creating and maintaining friendships between like-minded individuals.

 The League holds seven races per season, generally between October and April.
 Each race is between 5 miles and 6.21miles (8 to 10 km) except for the final race which is around 4 miles (6.5km).
-Races, except the final race, are held at 11.00 on Sunday mornings, the dates and venues being agreed at the AGM.
+Races, except the final race, on Sunday mornings, almost invariably with a start time of 11.00.
+Dates and venues are agreed at the AGM.
 Each race is organised by a member club, all member clubs organising races in turn (agreed at the AGM).
 The final race is generally on a Wednesday evening and is followed by the presentation of awards.

 The League is managed by the member clubs.
 A committee consisting of a Chairman, Honorary Treasurer, Honorary Secretary and Results Secretary is elected by the clubs annually at the AGM – generally held on the first Monday in July of every year.
 Each club pays an annual subscription to the league, the amount being set at the AGM.